jacobgil/vit-explain/Readme.md

 If category_index isn't specified, Attention Rollout will be used, otherwise Gradient Attention Rollout will be used.

+Notice that by default, this uses the 'Tiny' model from [Training data-efficient image transformers & distillation through attention](https://arxiv.org/abs/2012.12877) hosted on torch hub.

 ##Where did the Transformer pay attention to in this image?##
 | Image | Vanilla Gradient Rollout  |  With discard_ratio+max fusion |
 | -------------------------|-------------------------|------------------------- |